Passionate Homemaking

 Movies also have some of the same pitfalls as television, and thus must be chosen with wisdom and discernment.
 As a family we greatly enjoy a movie on a limited basis as it serves to provide a little rest and relaxation, especially after a busy day.
 Many of our choices are centered around the movies ability to strengthen our knowledge of history, or to inspire us through a story of hope.
 Many movies can be beneficial as we seek to discuss the meaning behind the story/theme and thus builds relationship, thinking skills, and shared experience.

-We have set a goal for ourselves this year not to rent any movies.
+One year we set a goal for ourselves not to rent any movies.
 Why?
 Mainly to cut back on our entertainment spending.
 We chose instead to borrow movies from friends and family or to watch a select amount of free movies available on Hulu.com (for those with high-speed internet access).
-Many libraries offer movies as well for borrow, but our library unfortunately does not offer this service.
-We try to limit our movie watching to once a week.
+Many libraries offer movies as well for borrow.
+Overall, We try to limit our movie watching to once a week.

 So rather than spending too much time finding outside entertainment, purposeful entertainment can be found in activities that build the family.
 Here are a few ideas…